Vitamin A: β-carotene safety

 No adverse effects other than carotenemia have been reported for consumption of β-carotene rich foods.
 Supplementation with β-carotene does not cause hypervitaminosis A. Two large clinical trials (ATBC and CARET) were conducted in tobacco smokers to see if years of β-carotene supplementation at 20 or 30 mg/day in oil-filled capsules would reduce the risk of lung cancer.
 These trials were implemented because observational studies had reported a lower incidence of lung cancer in tobacco smokers who had diets higher in β-carotene.
-Unexpectedly, this high-dose β-carotene supplementation resulted in a higher incidence of lung cancer and of total mortality.
+Unexpectedly, high-dose β-carotene or retinol supplementation resulted in a higher incidence of lung cancer and of total mortality due to cardiac mortality.
 Taking this and other evidence into consideration, the U.S. Institute of Medicine decided not to set a Tolerable Upper Intake Level (UL) for β-carotene.
 The European Food Safety Authority, acting for the European Union, also decided not to set a UL for β-carotene.

 Carotenosis

 Carotenoderma, also referred to as carotenemia, is a benign and reversible medical condition where an excess of dietary carotenoids results in orange discoloration of the outermost skin layer.
 It is associated with a high blood β-carotene value.
-This can occur after a month or two of consumption of beta-carotene rich foods, such as carrots, carrot juice, tangerine juice, mangos, or in Africa, red palm oil. β-carotene dietary supplements can have the same effect.
+This can occur after a month or two of consumption of β-carotene rich foods, such as carrots, carrot juice, tangerine juice, mangos, or in Africa, red palm oil. β-carotene dietary supplements can have the same effect.
 The discoloration extends to palms and soles of feet, but not to the white of the eye, which helps distinguish the condition from jaundice.
 Consumption of greater than 30 mg/day for a prolonged period has been confirmed as leading to carotenemia.

 U.S. labeling

 For U.S. food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of Daily Value (%DV).
-For vitamin A labeling purposes 100% of the Daily Value was set at 5,000 IU, but it was revised to 900 μg RAE on 27 May 2016.
+For vitamin A labeling purposes, 100% of the Daily Value was set at 5,000 IU, but it was revised to 900 μg RAE on 27 May 2016.
 A table of the old and new adult daily values is provided at Reference Daily Intake.